techClick/tocos_app/README.md

 # tocos_app

-Please use the reamde.md files in the tocos-app-frontend and tocos-app-backend files to understand the front and backend of the application.
+Please use the reamde.md files in the tocos-app-frontend and tocos-app-backend files to view the front and backend of the application.

 ## Shotcuts taken due to time limit